liferay-labs/pulpo-docs/src/pages/docs/individual_segments/index.md

 ## The Individual Segment Model

-Individual Segments are a complex entity that defines aggregations of Individuals.
+Individual Segments are aggregations of Individuals.

 These aggregations can be:
 * Dynamic: A Variable set of individuals matching a certain condition (filter) belong to the Individual Segment.